Bill Stein: Seattle Mariners

-Before the start of the 1978 season, Stein re-signed with the Seattle Mariners.
+Before the start of the 1978 season, Stein re-signed with the Mariners.
 His contract meant he was now signed through the 1980 season.
 In May 1978, he bruised his left hand, which caused him to miss some playing time.
-On August 25, he broke up Dennis Martínez's potential no-hitter in the seventh inning of a game against the Baltimore Orioles.
-On August 28, in a game against the Boston Red Sox, Stein had a season-high four hits.
+On August 25, he broke up Dennis Martínez's potential no-hitter in the seventh inning of a game against Baltimore.
+On August 28, in a game against the Red Sox, Stein had a season-high four hits.
 On the season, he batted .261 with 41 runs scored, 105 hits, 24 doubles, four triples, four home runs, and 37 RBIs in 114 games played.
 In the field, Stein played 67 games at third base, 17 games at second base, and three games at shortstop.
-His 24 errors at third base was second in the American League.
+His 24 errors at third base was second in the AL.

 Early into the 1979 season, Stein was placed on the disabled list after suffering a rib injury.
-Charlie Beamon, Jr. was called up from the minor leagues to replace Stein during his injury.
+Charlie Beamon Jr. was called up from the minor leagues to replace Stein.
 In late June, the Mariners activated Stein from the disabled list.
 By the time he had returned, the Mariners had already positioned Dan Meyer at his position, so Stein filled in at second base during his first game back.
 That year, Stein batted .248 with 28 runs scored, 62 hits, nine doubles, two triples, seven home runs, and 27 RBIs in 88 games played.
 As a fielder, he played 67 games at third base, 17 games at second base, and three games at shortstop.

-Stein's final season with the Seattle Mariners would come in 1980.
-On April 29, against the Minnesota Twins, Stein had a season high four hit game.
+1980 was Stein's final season with Seattle.
+On April 29, against the Twins, Stein had a season-high four hit game.
 He matched that high on July 26, against the Toronto Blue Jays.
 On July 28, Stein broke up a no-hit bid by Cleveland Indians pitcher Len Barker.
-In his final season with the Mariners, Stein batted .268 with 16 runs scored, 53 hits, five doubles, one triple, five home runs, and 27 RBIs in 67 games played.
+Stein batted .268 with 16 runs scored, 53 hits, five doubles, one triple, five home runs, and 27 RBIs in 67 games played in 1980.
 Defensively, he played 34 games at third base, 14 games at second base, and eight games at first base.
 He also played five games that season as Seattle's designated hitter.